pauleveritt/scratchpad/tutorial/resources/index.rst

 Resources, Hierarchies, and Traversal
 =====================================

-Web applications have URLs with locate data and make operations on that data.
+Web applications have URLs which locate data and make operations on that data.
 Pyramid supports two ways of mapping URLs into Python operations:

 - The more-traditional approach of *URL dispatch* aka *routes*